imswebra/cmput291MP1/Report.md

 The unit tests were implemented to ensure that the low-level functions operated as expected.
 This was important because many of the higher-level functions relied on the proper execution of these low-level functions.
 The collection of unit tests is contained within `tests/` and tests can be run by calling `python3 -m unittest tests/$TEST_SUITE.py`.
 The test cases within `database_test.py` test the execution of many functions within `database.py`.
 Testing of functions within `database.py` that insert into the database was difficult and because of the difficulty to verify the underlying data after function calls, these functions were often extensively tested through manual testing instead of unit tests.
 The test cases within `utils_test.py` test the helper functions of `utils.py` that are utilized by many of the other functions of the program.
 Despite this, many of the functions within `utils.py` are used to print data in a readable manner and these functions were tested manually.
 Similarly, several functions within `utils.py` accept user input and validate the input and these functions were tested using manual testing.

-The strategy employed to execute manual testing was to heavily test the most common areas for failure, such as user-input and SQL queries.
 The following test cases were developed.

 Database Tests:
 - test_count_keywords: ensure keywords are counted correctly